sorianopanos/sorianopanos.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
-My name is David Soriano-Paños
+My name is David Soriano-Paños and I currently work as a Juan de la Cierva postdoctoral researcher in the [Alephsys](http://alephsyslab.com) group at [Universitat Rovira i Virgili](https://www.urv.cat/en/).
+Before, I obtain

 A data-driven personal website
 ======